-4 Project Name Mercy House Tenant Based Rental Assistance
+4 Project Name Mobile Home Tenant-Based Rental Assistance

-(TBRA) Program
+Program

 Target Area Citywide

 Goals Supported Preserve Existing and Create New Affordable

 Housing

 Needs Addressed Households with Housing Problems

-Funding HOME: \$296,642
+Funding HOME: \$546,277

 Description Eligibility Citation: 24 CFR 92.205(a)(1) - Tenant

 Based Rental Assistance

 National Objective Citation: 24 CFR 570.208(a)(3) -

 Low Mod Housing Benefit

-Mercy House will continue administering a Tenant
+The City of Huntington Beach will offer a Mobile

-Based Rental Assistance Program with a goal of
+Home Tenant-Based Rental Assistance Program to

-assisting 25 households with short and medium-

-term rental assistance, as well as housing relocation

-and stabilization services.
+seniors (age 62+) with at least one year of mobile

+home residency.
+The homeowners must also be

+very low income (50% area median income) or

+below and preference will be given to veterans,

+extremely low income, or to seniors who are

+severely cost burdened (paying over 50% of their

+income on housing).
+The program proposes to

+assist 30 households with much needed rental

+assistance.

-Target Date 06/30/2023
+Target Date 06/30/2024

-Estimate the number and type of families that will 25 households
+Estimate the number and type of families that will 30 households

 benefit from the proposed activities

 Location Description Citywide.

 Planned Activities Same as description.

 5 Project Name Housing Services for Tenant Based Rental

 Assistance (TBRA) Program

 Target Area Citywide

 Goals Supported Preserve Existing and Create New Affordable

 Housing

 Needs Addressed Households with Housing Problems

-Funding CDBG: \$105,000
+Funding CDBG: \$183,000

-Description Eligibility Citation: 24 CFR 570.201 (k) - Housing
+Description Eligibility Citation: 24 CFR 570.201 (k) - Housing Services

-Services

-National Objective Citation: 24 CFR 570.208(a)(3) -

-Low Mod Housing Benefit
+National Objective Citation: 24 CFR 570.208(a)(3) - Low Mod Housing Benefit

-The City will all a sets trop and in CDDC for data had

-The City will allocate \$105,000 in CDBG funds to be

-used to pay costs in support of activities eligible for funding under the HOME program.
-This activity will

-fund services such as housing counseling in

-connection with tenant-based rental assistance,

-inspections, tenant selection, and management of

-the Huntington Beach Tenant Based Rental
+The City will allocate \$183,000 in CDBG funds to be used to pay costs in support of activities eligible for funding under the HOME program.
+This activity will fund services such as housing counseling in connection with tenant-based rental assistance, inspections, tenant selection, and management of the three Huntington Beach Tenant Based Rental Assistance Programs.

-Assistance Program.

-Target Date 06/30/2023
+Target Date 06/30/2024

-Estimate the number and type of families that will 50 households
+Estimate the number and type of families that will 45 households

 benefit from the proposed activities

 Location Description Citywide.

 Planned Activities Same as description.